johns8mt/it3038c-script/Project3/README.md

 import random

 Set up the screen:
-This code will setup the screen that we will play Sqaure Invaders on.
+This code will setup the screen that we will play on.

 wn = turtle.Screen()
 wn.bgcolor("black")